top of page

 The core formula for successful acquisition (the one that ensures you make your money at the buy) looks something like this:

-How to Calculate a Real ARV (The "Ribelle Moat")
+How to Calculate a Real ARV

-And in this process, we roll-up our sleeves and pull your own manual comparables (comps) of sold properties.
-Here is some elements of how we define the ARV:
+And in this process, we roll-up our sleeves and pull our own manual comparables (comps) of sold properties and determine what our investment can be.

-Aesthetic Alignment: And those comps must look, feel, and flow like our finished product will.
+• Aesthetic Alignment: And those comps must look, feel, and flow like our finished product will.
 This makes the science even more important.